 Step 1: Apply 1-1/2 to 2 wraps of PTFE tape, starting one or two threads from the lead edge, in a clockwise direction.

-Step 2: Check threads to make sure there is no obvious damage on either half and that the tape is properly installed.
+Step 2: Check threads to ensure there is no obvious damage on either half and the tape is properly installed.
 Align male and female threaded connections and carefully begin threading the two halves together.

 Step 3: Finger-tighten the connection and create a reference mark on the hex of the hose end/adapter of the coupling.
 This mark will help identify the number of revolutions during the next step in the procedure.